 A critical incident is any incident, or compilation of incidents, faced by emergency personnel that cause emotional reactions which interfere with their ability to function either at the scene or after the fact in their professional role or in their personal life.

-- We serve all levels of first responders: EMS, fire and rescue, law enforcement, hospital emergency staff, dispatchers, etc.
+- We serve all levels of first responders: EMS agencies and personnel, fire and rescue, law enforcement, medical facilities and providers, dispatching agencies, etc.

 - CISM services are free of charge.